 - Research has demonstrated the effect of alcohol on the behaviour of the fetus, and has been used in debates about the appropriate recommendations for alcohol consumption in pregnancy and to guide policy in this area.

 - Research has demonstrated the importance of early intervention for drug abuse, and the need for trauma counselling/therapy, in people with major mental health problems, such as schizophrenia and bipolar disorder.

 - Research has shown that dogs are able to detect the onset of hypoglycaemia and epilepsy.

 - Housing of a range of animals (including dogs, elephants and primates) has been improved as a result of the research conducted in the Animal Behaviour Centre.
 This has led to new practices being implemented by many organisations, e.g., Guide Dogs for the Blind, San Francisco Society for the Prevention of Cruelty to Animals and Belfast Zoo.

-Cognition, Development and Education:
+Development and Cognition

 - A novel movement-based programme known as Primary Movement has been successfully implemented in nursery and primary schools across Northern Ireland and further afield.
 This programme has been shown to have a positive impact on children’s educational performance and their fine motor skills.

 - Reading development depends on an earlier ability to properly distinguish sounds in speech.
 Our research which uses techniques to measure brain activity (known as EEG) suggest that individuals with dyslexia may have problems with certain aspects of speech processing.

 - Children often have difficulties with very basic types of scientific reasoning.
 Our studies of children’s reasoning about cause and effect suggest that they do not always integrate even quite simple patterns of evidence to draw proper conclusions about how the world works.